Fitting & Sizing

 SCOOT BOOTS ARE NOT SUITABLE FOR

-• Hooves with high heels, long toes or flared hoof walls
+- Hooves with long toes or flared hoof walls

 To ensure your horse has had a correct trim - this means low heels, no flare and bevelled hoof edges and rolled toe: